aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to XLSM?</h2>

+PowerPoint presentations are widely used for creating presentations, but sometimes it is necessary to convert them to other formats.
+For example, if you need to share the presentation with someone who does not have PowerPoint installed, or if you need to use the data in the presentation in a spreadsheet, then you need to convert the PPTM file to XLSM.

+<h2>How Aspose.Total Helps for PPTM to XLSM Conversion?</h2>
-For a Python developer, who is trying to add a PPTM to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and XLSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTM and XLSM files.
+It helps to automate the conversion process of PPTM to XLSM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to work with PowerPoint presentations.
+It supports a variety of features such as creating, editing, converting, and printing presentations.
+It also supports a variety of formats such as PPT, PPTX, PPTM, PPS, PPSX, PPSM, POT, POTX, POTM, and HTML.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel spreadsheets.
+It supports a variety of features such as creating, editing, converting, and printing spreadsheets.
+It also supports a variety of formats such as XLS, XLSX, XLSM, XLSB, CSV, HTML, and ODS.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPTM to XLSM.
+It is a full package of various APIs dealing different formats including PPTM and XLSM files.
+It helps to save time and effort of developers by automating the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}